Arulyn/asst3_SLE712/README.md

 # asst3_SLE712
-code to support assignment 3 task for unit SLE712
+Code to support assignment 3 task for unit SLE712